Met Office Academic Partnership

 Collaboration is the bedrock of research and science flourishes from the free and open exchange of ideas and capabilities.
-This is the first time that a group of leading Universities has joined forces with a leading Government Research and Service organisation to form a cluster of research excellence aimed at accelerating the science and its pull-through into societal benefits.
+The formation of the MOAP was the first time that a group of leading Universities has joined forces with a leading Government Research and Service organisation to form a cluster of research excellence aimed at accelerating scientific research and its pull-through into societal benefits.

-To foster the Partnership the Met Office has invested in jointly funded Chairs at the Universities of Exeter, Leeds, Oxford and Reading.
+To foster the Partnership the Met Office has invested in jointly funded Chairs at the Universities of Bristol, Exeter, Leeds, Oxford and Reading and UCL.
 These Chairs will act as the leaders for joint research programmes and related activities within their institution and across the Partnership.
-The Met Office has recently established a new programme in Science Partnerships and its Head will work with the Chairs on the coordination and strategic direction of the Partnership.

-Various mechanisms will be used to encourage the growth of the Partnership.
-Research staff will be supported to move more freely between the Met Office and the Universities to deliver improved levels of knowledge exchange.
-A programme of exchange fellowships and sabbaticals will be established and Met Office staff already located in a partner University will be more fully integrated into the relevant Department.
+Various mechanisms are used to encourage the growth of the Partnership.
+Research staff are supported to move more freely between the Met Office and the Universities to deliver improved levels of knowledge exchange.
+A programme of visits and secondments is well-established and Met Office staff are integrated into university Departments.

 The Partnership aims to provide an exciting environment for the education, training and career development of young researchers.
 The Met Office will sponsor undergraduate and PhD prizes, summer placements and internships and will seek to focus its existing CASE studentship scheme on areas of strategic importance as well as targeting the best candidates.